sikelos13/reactive-thesis/README.md

 Three available options:

 ```
-'-f, || --findOperator <name>', 'find the use of a specific rxjs operator'
+'*f, || --findOperator <name>', 'find the use of a specific rxjs operator'
-'-o, || --operatorsInUse <directory>', 'find all operators of rxjs library that are used in the file and export them in csv file'
+'*o, || --operatorsInUse <directory>', 'find all operators of rxjs library that are used in the file and export them in csv file'
-'-s, || --subjectInUse <directory>', 'find all subject constructors and its variables of rxjs library that are used in the file and export them into csv file'
+'*s, || --subjectInUse <directory>', 'find all subject constructors and its variables of rxjs library that are used in the file and export them into csv file'
-'-v, || --observablesInUse <directory>', 'find all observable constructors and its variables of rxjs library that are used in the file and export them into csv file'
+'*v, || --observablesInUse <directory>', 'find all observable constructors and its variables of rxjs library that are used in the file and export them into csv file'
-'-e, || --exportToCsv', 'export the results from previous calculations'
+'*e, || --exportToCsv', 'export the results from previous calculations'
-'-a, || --aggregateResults <aggregationType>', 'aggregate the results from previous calculations'
+'*a, || --aggregateResults <aggregationType>', 'aggregate the results from previous calculations'
-'-p, || --pipelinesUsage <source>', 'find the pipelines that have been used in your codebase'
+'*p, || --pipelinesUsage <source>', 'find the pipelines that have been used in your codebase'
 ```

-## Aggregation Types:
+## _Disclaimer:
-  1. "operators"
-  2. "subjects"
-  3. "observables"
-  4. "all the above"

-_Disclaimer:_
+*Aggregation process applies only on the latest results from the previous process.

-- Folder directory must start from the root directory of the machine. i.e in Mac OS is Users/{username}/directory of your directory with the files that need to be parsed.
+*Folder directory must start from the root directory of the machine. i.e in Mac OS is Users/{username}/directory of your directory with the files that need to be parsed.
+*Export to csv will always  point to the root of
-- In order for _--operatorsInUse_ option to work out , you have to pre-create an **csv_results** folder inside the root directory of the repository.
+*In order for _--exportToCsv--_ option to work out , you have to pre-create an **csv_results** folder inside the root directory of the repository.

 ## Instructions